• Skip to primary navigation

 On the subject of water, stagnation is something to watch.
 Stagnate water can cause deer to get what some call blue tongue and die.
 It’s also a health risk for your dogs.
 If you run your dog’s water through an alkalizer this will turn slightly stale water into living, wetter water your pet will love.

 Have you ever noticed how tap water will be sitting in your dog’s bowl and they’ll walk right past it to go outside and drink rainwater from a puddle?
 Dogs know the difference between stagnate water and living water.
-We bought a pitcher alkalizer for under $60.
+We bought a pitcher alkalizer for a reasonable price.

 So now that we have the healthiest dogs possible, how do we minimize the stress they experience during our move?